Mental illness, substance use, and cardiovascular disease: Unravelling causal relationships

 1. Assess bidirectional relationships between mental illness and its comorbidities by conducting longitudinal analyses in (multi-ancestry) prospective cohort studies.

-2. Distinguish bidirectional relationships from shared genetic liability by jointly modeling the complete genetic architecture of mental illness and its comorbidities (genomic structural equation modeling).
+2. Distinguish bidirectional relationships from shared genetic liability by jointly modelling the complete genetic architecture of mental illness and its comorbidities (genomic structural equation modelling).

 3. Establish causality by using only highly significant genetic variants as instruments for one variable and testing causal effects on another (Mendelian randomization).